At a Glance - Word Problems with Two Lines

 - Check the answer.

-Tammy and Lia work in retail, in different shops.
-Tammy makes $7 per hour plus $4 for each item she sells, and Lia makes $10 per hour plus $3 for each item she sells.
-Julie makes $12 per hour plus $2 for each item she sells, but Julie isn't even a part of this word problem, so don't need to worry about that.
+Tammy and Lisa work in retail, in different shops.
+Tammy makes $7 per hour plus $4 for each item she sells, and Lisa makes $10 per hour plus $3 for each item she sells.
+Their friend Julie makes $12 per hour plus $2 for each item she sells, but Julie isn't even a part of this word problem, so don't worry about that.
 In fact, we're not even sure why we bombarded you with that extraneous information.
 We just thought you might like to know what Julie's up to.

-How many items would each girl need to sell in one hour in order for Tammy and Lia to make the same amount of money during that hour?
+How many items would Tammy and Lisa need to sell in one hour in order for both girls to make the same amount of money during that hour?

 This problem is describing two lines.
 For each line, the independent variable (x) is the number of items sold, and the dependent variable (y) is the amount of money the seller makes.